Written for The Heart of Country contest

 "Nah.
 I got this.
 You go get your hot soak.
 I'll see you at the campfire."

 "Right now, I'm just hoping I can make it back to my cabin."

 Jasper's smile evaporates, and he shakes a stern finger.
 With an intonation I instantly recognize, he says, "Forgoing group activities is seriously frowned upon."

 I giggle at his warning and answer, "Tell you what—I'll think about it."

-Jasper leans in and says, "Confidentially, I think my brother will be exceedingly disappointed if you fail to show."
+Jasper leans in and says, "Confidentially, I think my brother would be exceedingly disappointed if you failed to show."

 Again, my impulse to smile ear-to-ear threatens to give me away.
 "I'm sure Emmett can manage a meal without me."